 a.
 Don’t follow up to touch base with leads

 Touching base with leads does not offer much value and it can annoy your leads.
 Ensure the follow-up activities are packed with value.
 Your leads may need more valuable information to decide.
 Your call or email should be channeled towards a particular goal.
 Always pick up from where you last stop.
 This is why you should always log your calls.
 You can do this by integrating your phone calls with your CRM through Leadsbridge.
+If you are still choosing the best CRM for your needs, check out this in depth comparison between the most popular CRM in the market right now.

 b.
 Be repetitive